 That left me unaffected, so he moved on to the subject of living accommodations.
 First I got a recounting of what centers of his organization were engaged in providing luxurious apartments and houses for him, even stocking a complete set of his tailor-made silk clothes so he would never need to travel around the country with luggage.
 I dislike travel and being away from our ashram, so that moved me not.

-“Contented in the Self by the Self, then he is said to be one whose wisdom is steady.”
+“Contented in the Self by the Self, then he is said to be steady in wisdom.”
 I had seen Krishna’s words verified in the lives of the true yogis.

 “The kingdom of God is peace and joy in the Holy Ghost” (Romans 14:17).
 Living in the inner kingdom of infinite peace and joy, the enlightened are not affected by fortune or misfortune, for nothing can change their spiritual status.
-“The one to whom pain and pleasure are equal, dwells in the Self” (14:24).
-Even for us, “he who finds his happiness within, his delight within, and his light within, this yogi attains the bliss of Brahman, becoming Brahman” (5:24).
+“The same in pain or in pleasure… [he] is fit for absorption in Brahman” (14:24, 26).
+Even for us, “He whose happiness is within, whose delight is within, whose illumination is within: that yogi, identical in being with Brahman, attains Brahmanirvana” (5:24).

 Please be wary of those who pretend that when they manifest these passions they are “just lilas,” “mere appearances,” “writings on water,” etc. How can they benefit you by deceiving you or causing you pain and confusion by their seeming negative behavior?
 Lesser teachers may do so, erroneously thinking it is the only way to help you–as a kind of psychological shock treatment.
 But a truly illumined person will do no such thing.
 Their very presence can work in you the necessary changes.
 I have both experienced it and witnessed it.